lmos-ai/lmos-website/docs/getting_started.md

 2. Open the repository in Visual Studio Code:

-3. Open the Command Palette (F1 or Ctrl+Shift+P) and select `Remote-Containers: Reopen in Container`.
+3. Open the Command Palette (F1 or Ctrl+Shift+P on Windows, Shift+Command+P on Mac) and select `Remote-Containers: Reopen in Container`.
 This will build and open the repository in a Docker-based development container.
+(Please note:
+a.
+If you are unable to find the option 'Remote-Containers: Reopen in Container' in Command Palette then use 'Dev Containers: Rebuild Container'
+b.
+Default memory allocated is 8 gigs, if you are facing any container boot issue related to memory then you may reduce this allocated memory by updating memory parameter available in 'runArgs' in 'devcontainer.json' file)

 ### 2. Set OpenAI Connection Details
 Once inside the development container, set up the necessary environment variables for OpenAI API access in the `.env` file.